Launch of New Graduate School

 Toward an Era That Matches the Needs of Society and Seeds of Information Science

-Solutions to some of these problems, however, have reached a dead end, suggesting that some problems cannot be solved solely on the basis of existing technologies.
+Solutions to some of these problems, however, have reached an impasse indicating that they cannot be solved solely on the basis of existing technologies.
 Information science is the field that can respond to such sophisticated needs.
-Information science and its associated technologies have progressed dramatically in recent years, and through the use of big data and tools like machine learning, deep learning, and optimization technology, data processing power has come to exceed human capabilities.
-Today, industry and academia are actively collaborating on solutions in fields such as medical care and energy through a “solve it by AI” approach.
+Information science and technology has made great strides in recent years.
+Learning from massive amounts of data (big data) through machine learning, deep learning, optimization techniques, and other tools has pushed data processing power beyond human capabilities.
+Today, solutions are being actively developed in medical care, energy, and other fields through collaborative projects between industry and academia using a “solve it by AI” approach.

-This is because the needs of society are beginning to be matched with the seeds of information science.
-The knowledge and technologies that have so far been cultivated by information science can be used to provide specific solutions to today’s real-world problems.
-I believe that we are at the dawn of such an era.
+In this way, it can be said that the needs of society are beginning to match the seeds of information science.
+The know-how and technologies that have so far been cultivated by information science can reveal specific solutions to real-world problems.
+I feel that such an era has truly arrived.

 Research Covering a Wide Range of Fields